YugabyteDB-Samples/geo-distributed-messenger/local_deployment.md

 The application logic is shared between two microservices.

 The main Messaging microservice implements basic messaging capabilities letting exchange messages and content across messenger's channels.
 The microservices stores application data (workspaces, users, channels, messages, etc.) in YugabyteDB database.
+Plus, Kong uses YugabyteDB as a store for its metadata and routes configs.

 The second Attachments microservice is responsible for storing using pictures (attachements) in an object storage.
 MinIO is used as that storage for the local deployment.